 Stella’s Southern Brasserie, Parkside Provisions and Café

 Legacy Square town center, Verdae

 Projected opening: last week of February

 Stella’s second location is still on track to open as the weather is breaking from cold to just right for outdoor dining.
-While still maintaining the Simpsonville location’s Southern influences, the Verdae Stella’s will be more European with a constantly changing menu based on what is seasonally available, as chef-owner Jason Sholz says, “Whatever is our whim.”
+While still maintaining the Simpsonville location’s Southern influences, the Verdae Stella’s will be more European with a constantly changing menu based on what is seasonally available, as chef-owner Jason Scholz says, “Whatever is our whim.”
 With an expanded beverage program as well as serving breakfast, lunch, dinner and Sunday brunch, the 140-seat dining room will feature more room for private parties as well as 80 seats outside on the patio.
-Community food will be a main feature of the menu, Sholz says, with an emphasis on food that can be passed around the table and shared.
+Community food will be a main feature of the menu, Scholz says, with an emphasis on food that can be passed around the table and shared.
 He has already hired the Brasserie’s chef and general manager, but is currently looking to fill the 40 other positions.

 500 E. Park Ave.